 The film does some things very well.
 The special effects are expectedly good, if lacking in any of the awe-inspiring dramatic flourishes of The Lord of the Rings and King Kong.
 One of the things that several Jackson films have shown is a love of 20th Century period kitsch – in particular, the affectionate recreation of the banality of 1950s suburbia that we see in both Braindead and Heavenly Creatures.
 Here Jackson and his art director have a field day and go to town stocking the house and malls with period dressings, clothing, even magazines in the bookstores.

 After the uneven reception granted The Lovely Bones, Peter Jackson retreated to the safety of Middle-Earth with The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
-Jackson has also produced The Adventures of Tintin (2011).
+Jackson has also produced The Adventures of Tintin (2011) and written/produced Mortal Engines (2018).